UPCOMING RSPs

 To address this gap, we have started the 3-day rural sensitisation programme (RSP) for medical students and junior doctors.
 RSP was organised to provide MBBS students and young doctors exposure to alternative approaches to health care, interact with primary health care practitioners and discuss issues in health care.
 The response was overwhelming with about 150 students requesting to participate in RSP 2019.
 The programme was started first in Tribal Health Initiative in 2017 and in Gudalur Adivasi hospital in May 2019.

-Follow us on Instagram @ruralsensitisation to never miss an update about the next camp!
+To reach the RSP team you can drop a line on Instagram @ruralsensitisation and follow us to never miss an update about the next camp!

 We now have these camps being organised in